krivard/codalab-worksheets-wiki/Dev:-Get-the-Source-Code.md

 git clone https://github.com/username/codalab.git
 ```

 1. Configure your local environment.
-The dev_setup.bat script will install everything you need to run CodaLab locally, including all of the dependencies within the default virtual environment.
+The dev_setup script will install everything you need to run CodaLab locally, including all of the dependencies within the default virtual environment.

     **Windows**
     ```